brillout/wildcard-api/docs/rpc.template.md

 **Prototyping**

-For a prototype with a Node.js server and a React/Vue/Angular frontend written by a single full-stack developer,
+For a prototype
+written by a single full-stack developer,
-Wildcard offers a super simple way to create an RPC API.
+RPC is very likely the right choice.

-Since the prototype is developed by a single developer, the frontend and backend are devloped hand-in-hand, we can use RPC, its simplicity, and the power of being able to use any SQL/ORM query to retrieve/mutate data while developing the frontend.
+Since the prototype is developed by a single developer, the frontend and backend are devloped hand-in-hand.
+The developer can therefore use RPC and use any SQL/ORM query to retrieve/mutate data while developing the frontend.

 Since the frontend and backend don't need to be decoupled a schema (and therefore REST/GraphQL) is not necessary.

-Not only is the schema approach of REST/GraphQL an unnecessary indirection but it also gets in the way of quickly evolving the prototype;
+Not only is a schema unnecessary but is also an unnecessary indirection that gets in the way of quickly evolving the prototype;
-anytime you make a change to your database's schema you will also have to change the schema of your REST/GraphQL API.
+anytime the devloper makes a change to the database's schema he would also have to change the schema of the REST/GraphQL API.

-If the prototype evolves into becoming large scale project, RPC can be progressively replaced with REST/GraphQL.
+And, if the prototype evolves into becoming large scale project, RPC can be progressively replaced with REST/GraphQL.

-For a full-stack JavaScript developer writing a prototype (for example with Next.js, Nuxt.js, or Goldpage), there is virtually no reason to not use RPC.
+For a full-stack JavaScript developer writing a prototype with Node.js and React/Vue/Angular, Wildcard can be used to easily create an RPC API and there is virtually no reason to not use RPC.

 **Hand-in-hand development**

 In genreal,
-if the backend team is willing to modify and re-deploy the API whenever the frontend needs a change, then RPC offers a simpler and more powerful alternative to REST/GraphQL.
+if the backend team is willing to modify and re-deploy the API whenever the frontend needs a change, then RPC offers a simpler and more powerful alternative over REST/GraphQL.

-If you have a 1:1 relationship between frontend and backend, that is the frontend is the only frontend of the backend and vice versa, then a hand-in-hand development is actually most likely a good thing in itself.
+If you have a 1:1 relationship between frontend and backend, that is the frontend is the only frontend of the backend and vice versa, then a hand-in-hand development is most likely a good thing in itself.
 <!---
 , as explained [here].
 -->